rkmetzl/sharks/readme.md

 What?
 =========

-So say someone says "Hey, I want the time displayed in this format: `yyyy.MM.dd G 'at' HH:mm:ss z`" And you're in Ruby.
+So say someone says "Hey, I want the time displayed in this format: `yyyy.MM.dd G 'at' HH:mm:ss z`"<br>
+And you're in Ruby.<br>
 And you're like "No way, Jose!
-I need a strftime-readable string there!"
+I need a strftime-readable string there!"<br>

 Well guess what, buster?
-You don't have to say that anymore.
+You don't have to say that anymore.<br>
-Instead, you can say "Sure thing, no problem!" or "Look what I can do!
-Inline string conversion!" or "Where are my pants?"
+Instead, you can say "Sure thing, no problem!"<br>
+or "Look what I can do!
+Inline string conversion!"<br>
+or "Where are my pants?"<br>

 All because of `sharks`.

-`sharks` adds a new Time method: `strfjtime`.
+`sharks` adds a new Time method: `strfjtime`. <br>
 `strfjtime` stands for "Sharks Tackles Really Fun Java(/other) Time Inconsistencies for Me.
 Egad!"